 Source: Greenbook Research Industry Trends Report

-If a survey or interview is based on biased methodology, the results will be biased as well.
+If a survey or interview is based on biased research methodology, the results will be biased as well.
 A common type is the so-called ‘response bias, which occurs when participants answer survey or interview questions systematically while in a certain perspective (Wilson & Joye, 2019).
 For instance, researchers can inadvertently structure questions to encourage participants to respond in a particular way.
 Questions can also be too confusing or complex for participants to answer accurately.
 One way to avoid using biased questions is to ensure that these questions are clear, straightforward, and properly constructed.

 Researchers can also unintentionally use biased sampling in doing primary research.
 For instance, a researcher who wants to study social media use among high school students may fail to take into account students who participate in homeschooling.
 To ensure that a study’s participants are truly representative of a population, sampling should be random and as diverse as possible (Simundić, 2013).
 This means all subjects have an equal probability of being included in the study.